-Did you know that Browne has been importing and distributing caviar out of Portland Maine for almost 30 years?
-This was started by our owner Rod Browne Mitchell who can now be considered a leading world expert on caviar.
+Did you know that Browne has been importing and distributing caviar out of Portland, Maine for almost 30 years?
+This was started by our owner, Rod Browne Mitchell, who is considered a leading world expert on caviar.

-Rod still oversees the Caviar operation here and has provided this caviar guide for us.
+Rod oversees the caviar operation here and provided this caviar guide for us.
 If you are interested in learning more about Rod’s story click here.
 If you would like to see what happens behind the scenes in our caviar room, click here.

 How to Serve Caviar